apache/trafficserver/doc/developer-guide/api/functions/TSStat.en.rst

 A plugin statistic is created by :func:`TSStatCreate`.
 The :arg:`name` must be globally unique and should follow the standard dotted tag form.
 To avoid collisions and for easy of use the first tag should be the plugin name or something easily derived from it.
-Currently only integers are supported therefore :arg:`type` must be :macro:`TS_RECORDDATATYPE_INT`.
+Currently only integers are supported therefore :arg:`type` must be :enumerator:`~TSRecordDataType.TS_RECORDDATATYPE_INT`.
 The return value is the index of the statistic.
 In general this should work but if it doesn't it will :code:`assert`.
 In particular, creating the same statistic twice will fail in this way, which can happen if statistics are created as part of or based on configuration files and |TS| is reloaded.

 :func:`TSStatFindName` locates a statistic by :arg:`name`.
 If found the function returns :const:`TS_SUCCESS` and the value pointed at by :arg:`idx_ptr` is updated to be the index of the